Welcome to Year 6

 This term we have been studying Kensuke’s Kingdom written by Michael Morpurgo.
 We have studied the characters in depth and written varying accounts from their view point.
 There have been messages in bottles, newspaper reports and our own alternative ending.

-In our history topic we have looked at the Civil War, where it would appear on a timeline, and its impact on our city of Worcester.
-Please look at our wanted posters recruiting for both Roundhead and Royalist soldiers.
-We have extended our learning in a visit to The Commandry which is a great day out undertaking a number of different workshops.
+In our history topic we are looking at the Civil War, where it would appear on a timeline, and its impact on our city of Worcester.
+We will be creating wanted posters recruiting for both Roundhead and Royalist soldiers.
+We are extending our learning with a visit to The Commandry, a building steeped in history, particularly the Civil War, which is a great day out and will undertake a number of different workshops.

-We have also looked at the architecture of a variety of buildings in Worcester and have focused on our sketching and watercolour skills to create a mixed media piece.
+We will look at the architecture of a variety of buildings in Worcester and focus on our sketching and watercolour skills to create a mixed media piece.

-In science we have looked at Evolution and family similarities.
-We have scrutinised fossils and looked at what we can learn from them.
+In science we we will be looking at evolution and family similarities.
+We will scrutinise fossils and looked at what we can learn from them.

 We have learnt to play Somewhere Only We Know on the chime bars as part of our musical study of rhythm.
 We have also looked at William Tell’s Overture and learnt to sing the Cupcake Song Pitch Perfect.